opengisch/talks/qfield/README.md

 ### Cloud

-We have a cloud sollution getting off the starting block.
-It's to **exchange your projects and data packages** between your mobile devices and your office.
+We have a cloud sollution.
+It's to **exchange your projects and data packages** between your mobile devices and your office. *It actually working similar to the well known offline editing, just that you can synchronize whenever you want, you don't have to bring the data back to the office and it takes care about all the data pushed from different workers on the field.*

 ```
 4.5 Min